 Medical fitness to drive

-You are legally required to let the National Driver Licence Services (NDLS) know if you have any long-term or permanent injury or illness that may affect your ability to drive safely.
+You are legally required to let the National Driver Licence Services (NDLS) know if you have any long-term injury or illness that may affect your ability to drive safely and you will have to submit a Medical Report Form to renew your learner permit or driving licence.

 Be a responsible driver